Jack Blatherwick (ice hockey)

 Jack Allan Hayes Blatherwick is an American hockey training physiologist.
 Blatherwick helped Herb Brooks train the 1980 U.S. Olympic Team and then joined Brooks' staff on the New York Rangers.
 In 2019, Blatherwick was the recipient of the Lester Patrick Trophy "for outstanding service to hockey in the United States."

 Early life and education

-Blatherwick earned his PhD in psychology from the University of Minnesota in 1975, writing his dissertation on teaching speed through off-ice training.
+Blatherwick earned his PhD in physiology from the University of Minnesota in 1975, writing his dissertation on teaching speed through off-ice training.
 He tested 3,000 players from pee-wee to National Hockey League (NHL) level and verified the off-ice attributes could increase skating speed and acceleration.
 While earning his doctoral degree, Blatherwick coached the ice hockey team at Breck School.
 However, he was fired in 1974 due to a "philosophical dispute."